 Cordoba

-In the 10th century, Córdoba was the largest city in western Europe, possibly the most sophisticated city in the world at that moment.
-The Caliphate of Córdoba at its height had a population of around 500,000, a library of 400,000 volumes, street lighting, public baths, and a court that functioned as a centre of astronomy, medicine, and philosophy at a time when most European capitals were still rural market towns.
+In the 10th century, Cordoba was the largest city in western Europe, with a population of around 500,000, a library of 400,000 volumes, street lighting, public baths, and a court functioning as a global centre of astronomy, medicine, and philosophy at a time when most European capitals were rural market towns.
 The Mezquita and Medina Azahara are what remains.
-Understanding this history changes how you see the stones.
+Understanding that history changes how you see the stones.

 The Mezquita-Catedral

-Entry EUR 13 per adult, free entry weekday mornings before 9:30am (visitors are expected to behave as worshippers during the morning free-entry period).
-Booking online at mezquita-catedraldecordoba.es is strongly recommended.
-Open Tuesday to Sunday.
+Entry EUR 13 per adult; free weekday mornings before 9:30am (visitors are expected to behave as worshippers during the free period).
+Book online at mezquita-catedraldecordoba.es, particularly in summer.

 Medina Azahara

-Allow 3 hours for a thorough visit including the museum.
 This is one of the most significant archaeological sites in Spain and one of the least crowded given its importance.
+If you only visit two places in Cordoba, make both of them the Mezquita and Medina Azahara.

 The Jewish Quarter